Ken Cole – Executive Director

 Christopher Kenniff - Dean of Programs - Hoff-Barthelson Music School

-Christopher Kenniff serves as the Dean of Programs at the Hoff-Barthelson Music School in Scarsdale, NY.
+Christopher Kenniff serves as the Dean at the Hoff-Barthelson Music School in Scarsdale, NY.
 He was formerly the Director of the Mason Gross School of the Arts Extension Division at Rutgers University (2011-2018) where he also served as the Artistic Director and Managing Director of two concert series – the Mason Gross Presents Summer Series (2012-2018) and Music at the Museum Concert Series (2015-18).
-Mr. Kenniff was a member of the Rutgers University Continuing Education Coordinating Council (2015-2018), and a was named a Rutgers Leadership Academy Fellow (2015-17), a highly selective two-year program focused on the development of cross-cutting leadership concepts and competencies.
+Mr. Kenniff was a member of the Rutgers University Continuing Education Coordinating Council (2015-2018), and was named a Rutgers Leadership Academy Fellow (2015-17), a highly selective two-year program focused on the development of cross-cutting leadership concepts and competencies.

 Prior to his tenure at Rutgers University, Christopher was a member of the Concert Artist Faculty at the Conservatory of Music, Kean University (2001-2012).
 He also served as the Founding Executive Director of the American String Teacher’s Association of New Jersey (ASTA/NJ) Chamber Music Institute (2005-2011).